-The Illinois Green Office Challenge is program patterned after the Chicago Green Office Challenge that encourages friendly competition amongst office buildings to achieve energy and water conservation and waste reduction.
+Please join us in celebrating the winners of the Illinois Green Office Challenge 6-8 p.m.
+Thursday, June 11 at the Champaign Hilton Garden Inn, 1501 S. Neil St.!
+The friendly competition among business, school and agency office buildings empowers people to achieve energy and water conservation and waste reduction.
 It aims to make Illinois more livable, sustainable, and prosperous.
+RSVP for the celebration to Bart Bartels at ISTC.

 During 2015, industrial facilities in Cook County will have the opportunity to become more competitive, thanks to an alliance of technical assistance and economic development organizations.
 Companies will have free access to a range of talent from the Illinois Sustainable Technology Center, Illinois Manufacturing Extension Center, ComEd, Cook County, Chicago Southland Economic Development Corporation, and Calumet Area Industrial Commission.
 The program will include waste to profit and E3-Economy, Energy, and Environment approaches to sustainable manufacturing.
 In 2013, similar technical assistance services were offered to facilities in DuPage County.
 Among the reductions: 1.2 million kWh of electricity, 1.8 million gallons of water, 87,830 gallons of hazardous wastes.